-- Deadline for submission of panel proposals (250-300 words): 12 January 2025 - Selection of panels and notification of panel convenors by conference organizers: 15 January 2025 - Launch of the call for papers: 20 January 2025 - Deadline for submission of paper proposals: 10 March 2025
+- Deadline for submission of panel proposals: 12 January 2025 - Selection of panels and notification of panel convenors by conference organizers: 15 January 2025 - Launch of the call for papers: 20 January 2025 - Deadline for submission of paper proposals: 10 March 2025 - Selection of papers and notification of presenters by panel convenors:

-Selection of papers and notification of presenters by panel convenors: 17 March 2025
+17 March 2025

-The deadline for submission of panel proposals is January 12, 2025.
-Please send your proposal (250-300 words) as a call for papers!
+The deadline for submission of panel/workshop proposals is January 12, 2025.
+The panel proposals should be open to paper applications and not with presenters already selected.
+Please note that the APeCS conference 2025 is an in-person event.

-If your panel is selected, the proposal will be published as a call for papers.
-Please ensure that the call is broad enough to appeal to a range of scholars working on the topic, but also that it focuses on a topic and field of research that is relevant both to the conference theme (as presented in this call) and to the network and to critical research on peace, conflict and security more generally.

-Please note that the APeCS conference 2025 is an in-person event (only in exceptional cases will hybrid participation be considered).
 There will be a limited amount of funding available to cover travel expenses for precarious scholars.

-Please send your proposal and/or inquiries about the conference to the APeCS network convenors, Livnat Konopny-Decleve (University of Edinburgh) and Pascale Schild (University of Bern; swisspeace/University of Basel):
+Please send your proposal and/or inquiries about the conference to the APeCS network convenors, Livnat Konopny-Decleve (University of Edinburgh) and Pascale Schild (University of Bern; swisspeace/University of Basel): apecs\convenors@easaonline.org; livnat.decleve@ed.ac.uk; pascale.schild@unibe.ch

-apecs convenors@easaonline.org; livnat.decleve@ed.ac.uk; pascale.schild@unibe.ch